JayMellor/markdown-cv/index.md

 ## Personal Interests
 - Reading Maths and Lambda Calculus/Logic books
 - Reading science-fiction and fantasy books (Asimov at present)
-- Gaming (souls-likes and metroidvanias are my faviourites)
+- Gaming (souls-likes and metroidvanias are my faviourite)
 - Cooking and eating curry 😋